Sladernimo/v-roleplay/README.md

 * Download this resource via git clone or directly from GitHub with the green zip download button.
 * Add this resource as-is into a resource folder of your choice inside the resources directory of your server.
 I named my resource folder "gtac_roleplay"
 * Add the resource to the server config.
 You should also disable a lot of the cvars in the config too.
 I only have traffic, civilians, planes, and bigmap enabled.
+* Add the [v-roleplay-intro](https://github.com/VortrexFTW/v-roleplay-intro) resource to your server to make the screen fade in (needs to be a separate resource)
 * Download the required modules and add them to your server config.
 See list of modules below.
-* Import the database to your MySQL server, and edit database.json in the resource's config folder with the info to connect to the database.
+* Import the database.sql to your MySQL server, and edit database.json in the resource's config folder with the info to connect to the database.
 * (Optional) Edit the email SMTP connection info.
 Without this, the email features will be disabled.
 * Start the server and connect.
 Register your account, make a character, and disconnect.
 * Edit your account in the database (get your account ID from the acct_main table and then edit the four entries in acct_svr for your account, changing acct_svr_staff_flags to negative 1 (-1) ... **you must not be connected to the server when doing this**